India Tourism - Best of India

 If you are looking for some spiritual upliftment and are more curious about Indian temples than you can go for temple trails that will take you on a wondrous spiritual journey, there are plenty of options all over this mesmerizing country.
 The gilded gurudwaras in Amritsar, ancient weather-beaten cathedrals in Goa, ‘dargahs’ (mausoleums) of Muslim saints and grand temples to the innumerable Hindu deities; these houses of worship are as precious as works of art.
 The legacy of spiritual succour lives on in the land of exotica.

 Ruins of forts, palaces, picturesque ‘havelis’ (large private houses) and mausoleums pepper the landscape.
 In and around Delhi, Agra, Rajasthan, all over the country actually, historical sites intrigue the history enthusiast.
-Important sites are Hampi, Khajuraho, Mandu, Aurangabad, Bikaner, Goa, Gwalior, Jaipur, Jaisalmer, Jodhpur, Udaipur, Mahabalipuram, Tanjore and Mysore.
+Explore important sites and get to know the untold stories of India with places like Hampi, Khajuraho, Mandu, Aurangabad, Bikaner, Goa, Gwalior, Jaipur, Jaisalmer, Jodhpur, Udaipur, Mahabalipuram, Tanjore and Mysore.

 With its vibrant mix of religious denominations, India is home to a formidable array of celebrations – from larger-than-life extravaganzas to pint-sized harvest fairs paying homage to a locally worshipped deity.Festivals and holidays differ in different regions and some are universally appreciated across the country.
 The winter festival of lights, Diwali, is celebrated in cities, towns and dusty villages with twinkling lamps and fireworks.
 Spring brings myriad hues to the world around and also the festival of Holi - a happily messy rite of water and colour.
 The harvest brings joy and festivities of another order and is celebrated as Pongal in the south, and Bihu in the east and Baisakhi in the north.
 Christmas in Goa is still the most special but the cheer spreads everywhere.
 The month of Ramadan and feasting is important to Muslims.
 Besides these, dance festivals in southern temple towns in December and car festivals of Puri and Madurai when the temple chariots are wheeled around the city, and the Nehru Cup boat race in the Kerala's backwaters (second Saturday of August) bring more occasions to celebrate.